 Reykjavík’s public transportation system offers a quick and inexpensive way to get around town.
 Since there are no trains or metro systems in Iceland, you only have to figure out how the city buses work.
 Reykjavík city buses are run by the company Strætó and are easy to spot with their yellow colour.
 In this article, we will tell you everything you need to know about taking the bus in Reykjavík.

-If you want to make use of the bus, you need to have valid admission.
+If you want to make use of the bus, you need to have a ticket.
 In November 2021, Strætó introduced the KLAPP payment system in their buses.
 You have three ways to pay with KLAPP:

 - With a top up KLAPP card.
 Top up your KLAPP card through your “My pages access” on klappid.is.

 - With the KLAPP app.
 There’s Wi-Fi on city buses, so you don’t have to worry about your connectivity.

 - With KLAPP ten, a ten-ticket cardboard bus pass with a code.

 You can buy KLAPP cards and KLAPP ten at selected gas stations, convenience stores, museums, and swimming pools.
 For more information, go to klappid.is/en/sales.

 A single ticket is valid for 75 minutes after the KLAPP card is validated on the bus.
 If you validate the card on another bus within 75 minutes, you will not be charged again.

-You can also still pay the bus fare cash on the bus, but bus drivers can’t give change so make sure you have the exact amount.
+You can also still pay the bus fare in cash on the bus, but bus drivers can’t give change so make sure you have the exact amount.
 If you are planning to transfer to another bus and are not using KLAPP, you have to ask the driver for a transfer ticket which is valid for 75 minutes.
 In city buses, you cannot pay with credit card or debit card.